 So why was this of concern to the consumer?

 For one thing, the individual did not have an identity theft protection plan.
 For another, what gives the company the right to bill you for something you don't want and never subscribed to in the first place?
-But beyond that issue, when the person tried to call the toll free number in the letter,
+But beyond that issue, when the person tried to call the toll free number in the letter, he kept getting disconnected.
+There was no way to get in touch with the company to say he didn't want the service and never had the service in the first place.

 Is the use of negative option marketing taking place on the internet?

-share the addresses with third parties unless the company hears back to the contrary.
+Yes, and you may have the proof in your inbox.
+Companies have started using e-mail lists and notifying consumers they intend to share the addresses with third parties unless the company hears back to the contrary.
 Unfortunately, many people don't even open emails and may not respond, hence, they start receiving marketing emails.

 How do you protect yourself against this type of marketing?